DefGuard/docs/admin-and-features/forward-auth.md

 # Forward auth

-defguard supports [forward auth](https://app.gitbook.com/o/Z3mGSAbEj9iLdZ7cNFlL/s/hM5HQk0xXl585Dm4YMUV/~/changes/48/features/forward-auth) integration with popular reverse proxies (tested with [traefik](https://doc.traefik.io/traefik/) and [caddy](https://caddyserver.com/)).
+Defguard supports [forward auth](https://app.gitbook.com/o/Z3mGSAbEj9iLdZ7cNFlL/s/hM5HQk0xXl585Dm4YMUV/~/changes/48/features/forward-auth) integration with popular reverse proxies (tested with [traefik](https://doc.traefik.io/traefik/) and [caddy](https://caddyserver.com/)).
 This allows you to use Defguard to secure services which don't provide their own authorization or OAuth integration.

 {% hint style="warning" %}
 In order for forward auth to work the services you are trying to protect must be available at URLs within the same base domain as your Defguard instance.

 For example if you are serving your Defguard UI at `id.yourdomain.com`, then your services must use other subdomains of `yourdomain.com`, e.g. ``app1.yourdomain.com, `service.yourdomain.com` etc``.

-Additionally you have to update your [defguard config](../configuration.md#auth-cookies-configuration) to set the cookies domain to `yourdomain.com`.
+Additionally you have to update your [Defguard config](../configuration.md#auth-cookies-configuration) to set the cookies domain to `yourdomain.com`.
 {% endhint %}

 ## Example configurations